COVID-19 Communication to Families

 Dear District Families:

-Welcome back to the 2023-24 school year.
-While the declaration of a health emergency due to COVID-19 ended this past spring, you simply have to watch the local news to know that COVID-19 does still exist in the community, state, and nation.
-We are writing to you today to inform you of the current protocols in place.
+Happy New Year.
+While the declaration of a health emergency due to COVID-19 ended Last spring, you simply have to watch the local news to know that COVID-19 does still exist in the community, state, and nation.
+We are writing to you today to inform you of the updated protocols in place.

 What to do if…